 Meet Dr. Tom Harrison.
 Had Harrison never traveled outside the state, he would still be a traveler.
 His irrepressible attitude and outlook on life mean he can create a journey out of a spin around the block on his bike.
-He not only epitomizes Stevenson's take on travel; Harrison
+He not only epito-It's not necessary to have read much or mizes Stevenson's take on travel; Harrison